SyneRBI/SIRF-SuperBuild/README.md

 [Gadgetron](https://github.com/SyneRBI/SIRF/wiki/SIRF,-Gadgetron-and-MKL) and Armadillo can make use of Intel's Math Kernel Library.

 1. Install Intel MKL following the instructions at [their](https://software.intel.com/en-us/mkl) website.
 For debian based linux follow [this link](https://software.intel.com/en-us/articles/installing-intel-free-libs-and-python-apt-repo).
 The latter will install MKL in `opt/intel`
 2. Gadgetron's [FindMKL.cmake](https://github.com/gadgetron/gadgetron/blob/master/cmake/FindMKL.cmake#L23) will try to look for MKL libraries in `/opt/intel` on Unix/Apple and in `C:/Program Files (x86)/Intel/Composer XE` in Windows.
-Make sure that this is the location of the library or pass the vatiable `MKLROOT_PATH` (Unix/Apple) or set the environment variable `MKLROOT_PATH` on Windows.
+Make sure that this is the location of the library or pass the variable `MKLROOT_PATH` (Unix/Apple) or set the environment variable `MKLROOT_PATH` on Windows.
 3. Configure the SuperBuild to pass `Gadgetron_USE_MKL=ON`.

 Notice that other packages may look for a blas implementation issuing CMake's [`find_package(BLAS)`](https://github.com/Kitware/CMake/blob/master/Modules/FindBLAS.cmake#L142L148).
 This will look for MKL taking hint directories from the environment variable `LD_LIBRARY_PATH`, `DYLD_LIBRARY_PATH` and `LIB`, on Unix, Apple and Windows respectively.